Arts & Entertainment District: History

-In 1977, the Omni International Mall opened replacing much of the street-side stores with a suburban-style shopping mall.
-The mall brought many upscale stores to the Omni such as Emilio Pucci, Givenchy, and Hermes.
+In 1977, the Omni International Mall opened replacing much of the street-level stores with a suburban-style shopping mall.
+While the Jordan Marsh was built earlier in 1956, conforming to the Biscayne Boulevard Company's original pedestrian shopping-oriented plan, the mall's construction caused the closure of two streets and the demolition of two city blocks. shared a block before Burdines moved to mall The mall brought many upscale stores to the Omni such as Emilio Pucci, Givenchy, and Hermes.
 By the 1990s, however, the mall began to falter, and in 1991, Jordan Marsh closed, and in 1998, so did JC Penney.
+Burdines, after sharing the Biscayne Boulevard side of a block with Sears since 1930, moved into the former Jordan Marsh for a year.
 In 2000, the mall closed, and the area was reconverted into offices in 2007.
 Today, it houses a few office tenants and the Miami International University of Art and Design.
 It is also the corporate home of the Greater Miami Chamber of Commerce.
 The name of the neighborhood today, comes from the name of the Omni Mall.

+Two sections of Biscayne Boulevard between within the area, between Northeast 17th Terrace and Northeast 27th Street and between Northeast 29th Street and Northeast 31st Street, predate the boulevard itself and it was built with gentle, barely noticeable curves and slanted sections between to adapt existing streets, a result of two factors.
+The former municipality of North Miami, prior to being annexed by Miami, had a different street grid of named roads from downtown Miami's blocks carefully planned by Henry Flagler.
+Biscayne Boulevard, then known as Bay Shore Drive and then Biscayne Drive, was not part of the short-lived community's street grid or plans and the extension of Biscayne Boulevard north of Northwest 14th Street to the county line would not be planned or completed until several decades later, after its annexation by Miami.
+Edgewater, Midtown, Wynwood, and parts of Overtown represent the original municipality of North Miami located roughly north of North 14th Street, east of Northwest 7th Avenue, south of North 36th Street, and west of Biscayne Bay in the early 1910s prior to it being absorbed by Miami in 1913 in its first in a series of annexations and the name being reused significantly to the north by the community once known as Arch Creek, directly north of Miami's city limits at their peak; unlike South Miami which has never bordered its namesake, the name North Miami has twice directly bordered Miami's northern doorstep.

 In the 2000s, rapid construction of high-rise residential skyscrapers has revitalized the neighborhood from urban blight.
 The area around Margaret Pace Park has seen large population growth from 2000 to 2010.
 Omni today has a large residential population, and with continued retail and residential construction in the neighborhood, has grown into its own unique neighborhood in the city.